alphagov/govuk-load-testing/README.md

 - `username` is the HTTP basic auth username
 - `password` is the HTTP basic auth password
 - `rateLimitToken` is the value of the `Rate-Limit-Token` header (optional, defaults to unset)
-- `users` is the number of simulated users (optional, defaults to 1)
+- `workers` is the number of threads making requests (optional, defaults to 1)
-- `ramp` is the duration, in seconds,  over which the users are started (optional, defaults to 0)
+- `ramp` is the duration, in seconds, over which the workers are started (optional, defaults to 0)
 - `bust` is whether to pass a unique cache-busting string with every request or not (optional, defaults to false)
 - `factor` is the multiplier to apply to the amount of desired traffic (optional, defaults to 1)